pravega/pravega-benchmark/README.md

 ### 3 - OPS Mode or  Events Rate / Rate Limiter Mode
 This mode is another form of controlling writers throughput by limiting the number of events per second.
-In this mode, the Pravega benchmark tool pushes the messages to the pravega client with specified approximate maximum events per sec.
+In this mode, the Pravega benchmark tool pushes the messages to the Pravega client with specified approximate maximum events per sec.
-This mode is used to find the least latency  that can be obtained from the pravega cluster for events rate.
+This mode is used to find the least latency  that can be obtained from the Pravega cluster for events rate.
 This mode is used only for write operation.

 ```